Not too long ago, I reread my copy of They Like Jesus, but Not the Church by Dan Kimball (2007).

 Let me ask you this?

-What can you do this week to have a spiritual conversation with someone outside of your church?
+What can you do this week to have a spiritual conversation with someone outside of your church without stepping into the quagmire of today’s politics?

 Thanks Dwight for stopping by.